-- Outline who has the authority to accept children and families into the program and determine the services to be provided. - Outline what tool will be available to assist the Front Door in making appropriate decisions on eligibility and allowability. - Outline what technical assistance that will be available to Front Door staff, such as access to key fiscal staff if eligibility or allowability questions arise. - Identify Eligibility and Allowability. - Outline what information will be needed to ensure ongoing awareness of eligibility for children/families.
+- Outline who has the authority to accept children and families into the program and determine the services they will be provided. - Outline what tool will be available to assist the Front Door in making appropriate decisions on eligibility and allow ability. - Outline what technical assistance will be available to Front Door staff, such as access to key fiscal staff if eligibility or allow ability questions arise. - Identify Eligibility and Allow ability. - Outline what information will be needed to ensure ongoing awareness of eligibility for children/families